Aqua Aqua: Reception

 Although praised by Zdyrko as a new edition to the Wetrix series, the Story Mode was generally criticized for being too short, reviewers reported beating it within a few hours.
 Official UK PlayStation 2 Magazine's Louis Wells criticized the "seemingly unobtainable points needed to stop a boss".
 The Versus mode was lauded by several reviewers for its addictiveness and challenge, while criticized by Satterfield and The Electric Playground writer Jules Grant for a lack of interaction between players.
 Chris Johnston of Electronic Gaming Monthly also recommended that there should have been a Versus mode with a computer player.
-Next Generation critic Kevin Toyama berated the requirement of having to save progress on the tutorial stage just to play the actual game modes.
+NextGen critic Kevin Toyama berated the requirement of having to save progress on the tutorial stage just to play the actual game modes.
+Star Dingo of GamePro's website-only review said, "Anyone who's familiar with the hyper-addictive Dreamcast and N64 puzzler Wetrix Plus will immediately recognize Aqua Aqua for the PS2 – it's the same exact game with a few gameplay tweaks, graphical improvements, and a quartet of Hello Kitty-esque Teletubbies on board for moral support."

 The graphics was positively-commented on, although criticized for taking little advantage of console space.
 Zdyrko was one of the critics to argue this; although highlighting the "nice special effects and cool lighting", he found the problem prevalent in the object and character models being "plain and unimaginative".
 Satterfield also found the character models low-quality, analogizing them as done by a beginner 3D modeling student.
 However, he was more forgiving towards the graphics in general, saying that although not the best for the PlayStation 2, they served their function for a puzzle game, as doing anything more spectacular would only distract the player.
 He praised the color palette as "bright and colorful, and the effects for placing pieces are snazzy for the first few hours".
-GameRevolution journalist G-Wok appreciated the graphics as "clean and colorful", and Official UK PlayStation 2 Magazines Louis Wells enjoyed the cute character design, "beautifully rendered" land, and water effects.
-The Electric Playground writer Jules Grant condemned the cutscenes as "too-cute".
+GameRevolution journalist G-Wok appreciated the graphics as "clean and colorful", and Wells enjoyed the cute character design, "beautifully rendered" land, and water effects.
+Grant condemned the cutscenes as "too-cute".
 The game's ambient techno new age soundtrack was well-received, although critiqued for being repetitive.
 Zdyrko called the voice acting cute and the sound effects "very crisp and clear", and Satterfield wrote "the sound effects aid in creating a chaotic atmosphere but do little else."